Para leerlo en español, clic aquí.

 The journey to better sleep is individual

 What ended up helping me get my sleep back was going on oral progesterone, treating my SIBO and gut dysbiosis (which are one of contributing factors to my histamine problems), going on a low histamine diet, and taking supplements like magnesium l-threonate.
 It took almost 2 years to be able to sleep through the night again.
 My sleep doesn’t look anything like it did before – I used to struggle to stay awake past 9:30 p.m, but now it’s impossible to sleep before 1 am.
 I used to wake up naturally around 6 a.m, now I can barely get out of bed by 8:30 a.m.
 What I eat affects my histamine levels, which then affects my sleep.
-When my histamine is high, I don’t fall into a deep sleep – if I fall asleep at all.
+When my histamine is high or I feel excited or nervous, I don’t fall into a deep sleep – if I fall asleep at all.
+I’m about to start a testosterone gel (a prescription from my NAMs-certified gynecologist) to see if raising my low testosterone improves my sleep or that hormonal panicky feeling.